charlesm93/MixedSolver/README.md

 The work here presented was conducted while I was at Metrum Research Group, LLC (metrumrg.com).

-For questions, please contact charles.margossian@columbia.edu
+For questions, please contact charles.margossian at columbia.edu